Fragtality/PilotsDeck/RM.md

 <br/><br/><br/>
 # 2 - Action Configuration
 Since the Plugin is very flexible, there is a "little" Learning Curve 😳 So I tried to break it down into 3 Parts:
-- First of starting with the various Commands and Variables can be defined in [2.1 - Defining Commands & Variables](#21---defining-commands--variables).
-Since triggering Actions in the Sim and reading Values from it is the Foundation to get any Use out of the Plugin, I try to give some basic Examples, Tips and Background as a starting Point.
+- First of starting with the various Commands and Variables that can be defined in [2.1 - Defining Commands & Variables](#21---defining-commands--variables).
+Since triggering Actions in the Sim and reading Values from it is the Foundation to get any Use out of the Plugin, I try to give some basic Examples, Tips and Background as a basic starting Point.
 But I can't give you a full basic 101-Course here!
 - The second Part [2.2 - Common Options](#22---common-options) describes the Common Options & Behavior which all or most Actions share.
 There you can also find how to add and use [Custom Images](#223---display-behavior--custom-images) with the Plugin.
 - In the third Part [2.3 - Action specific Options](#23---action-specific-options) you'll find a Description of each Action on how they work and how they can be customized with their specific Options